JoshMock/backbone-socketio/README.md

 ## Getting Started

 ### Server
 Install the module: `npm install backbone-socketio`.
-(TODO: package not on NPM yet)

 Server-side event listeners are added by injecting the Socket.io module as a
 dependency: